pesfahanian/FAANG/README.md

 -------------------------------------------------------------------------------------------------------------------------

 Description for two_sums.ipynb:
 Given a list of numbers, and a target number k, return whether or not there are two numbers in the list that add up to k.
-Two approaches were implemented to compare their time performance.
+Three approaches were implemented.
+The first checks every pair to find a match, which runs in O(n^2) time.
+The second method also runs in O(n^2) time.
+The third method uses to pointers to find a match and runs in a linear time.

 -------------------------------------------------------------------------------------------------------------------------